appropriated historical images

 I often combine a variety of appropriated historical images from textbooks with those from my own personal archive.
 In addition, I integrate a variety of contemporary and antiquated photographic printing processes to abstract the origin of my work and create a unique visual language.

-Kyle Tata is a Baltimore based artist with a BFA from the Maryland Institute College of Art.
+Kyle Tata is a Los Angeles based artist with a BFA from the Maryland Institute College of Art.
 His work addresses history, urbanism, and architecture through photography, artist books, and other printed matter.
 Tata also written for numerous art blogs including Humble Arts Foundation in New York.

-His work has been featured at galleries and institutions such as the Baltimore Museum of Art, Maryland Art Place, The Light Gallery (MD), the George Segal Gallery at Mont Clair University, The D-Center (MD), Petrella’s Imports (NYC) and a forthcoming exhibition at the International Print Center of New York.
-Tata is currently on the faculty at Baltimore School for the Arts.
+His work has been featured at galleries and institutions such as the Baltimore Museum of Art, Maryland Art Place, The Light Gallery (MD), the George Segal Gallery at Mont Clair University, The D-Center (MD), Petrella’s Imports (NYC) and the International Print Center of New York.